Latest terror alert covers entire southern peninsula and parts of Gujarat

 In particular, security has also been beefed up at Tirumala, the abode of God Venkateswara and the Satish Dhawan Space Centre at Sriharikota.

 The alert comes in the wake of the National Investigation Agency conducting investigations into an ISIS module case.
 So far the NIA has registered 27 cases relating to the ISIS of which 18 are from South India.
-Further nearly 155 arrests have been made of which 58 are from South.
+Further, nearly 155 arrests have been made of which 58 are from the South.

 With the ISIS trying to spread its ideology, the National Investigation Agency has been conducting training sessions for the police officers of those states affected by the problem.
-An NIA official tells OneIndia that it is necessary to sensitise the police about the issue because in case of any issue, they are the first responders.
-They are being trained to monitor the social media, other online activities and also set traps.
+An NIA official tells OneIndia that it is necessary to sensitise the police about the issue because, in case of any issue, they are the first responders.
+They are being trained to monitor social media, other online activities and also set traps.

 It may be recalled that a high alert had been declared after intelligence reports suggested that 15 persons with links to the Islamic State had left Sri Lanka in a boat to Lakshadweep.